bluescarni/mppp/doc/complex128.rst

 User-defined literals
 ---------------------

 .. cpp:function:: template <char...
-Chars> mppp::complex128 mppp::literals::operator"" _cq()
-.. cpp:function:: template <char...
 Chars> mppp::complex128 mppp::literals::operator"" _icq()

-   User-defined quadruple-precision complex literals.
+   User-defined quadruple-precision imaginary literal.

-   These operators will return a :cpp:class:`~mppp::complex128` constructed from a floating-point literal in decimal or hexadecimal format.
+   This operator will return a :cpp:class:`~mppp::complex128` with zero real part and imaginary part constructed from the input floating-point literal in decimal or hexadecimal format.

-   The first operator returns a value whose real part is constructed from the input literal and whose imaginary part is zero.

-   The second operator returns a value whose real part is zero and whose imaginary part is constructed from the input literal.

-   Both operators are implemented on top of :cpp:func:`~mppp::literals::operator"" _rq()`.
+   The operator is implemented on top of :cpp:func:`~mppp::literals::operator"" _rq()`.

    .. seealso::